timbray/blueskidgo/README.md

 can be considered a single source, for purposes such as reputation metrics.
-In this implementation, a BID is represented by a 64-bit unsigned integer, or alternately by a 16-character hex string giving its value.
+In this implementation, a BID is represented by a 64-bit unsigned integer, or alternately by a 16-character hex string (in all-caps) giving its value.

 ### Assertions